-- Letter to the Union president from Management advising that the duty assignment is under consideration for reversion and soliciting the Union's input; - A copy of the original award notice, identifying the duty assignment under consideration for reversion, listing the employee who vacated the duty assignment; - Documentation to show the effective date the job, under consideration for reversion, was vacated by the employee awarded the job; - Statement from the local president, as to whether or not Management sought input on the proposed reversion and allowed time for meaningful input; - Documentation from the local president, to show why the job should not be reverted; - A copy of the posted notice of the decision to revert the duty assignment, and - Steward's statement of the facts and contentions of the case.
+- Letter to the Union president from Management advising that the duty assignment is under consideration for reversion and soliciting the Union's input. - A copy of the original award notice, identifying the duty assignment under consideration for reversion, listing the employee who vacated the duty assignment. - Documentation to show the effective date the job, under consideration for reversion, was vacated by the employee awarded the job. - Statement from the local president, as to whether or not Management sought input on the proposed reversion and allowed time for meaningful input. - Documentation from the local president, to show why the job should not be reverted. - A copy of the posted notice of the decision to revert the duty assignment. - Steward's statement of the facts and contentions of the case.

-- 1. Consistent with the language in the Joint Contract Interpretation Manual (JCIM), Article 37.3.A.2, Question and Answer #68, when reverting a vacant duty assignment in order to comply with Management must: - A. Give the local Union president the opportunity for input prior to making the final decision, - B. Make the final decision to revert, and - C. Post a notice advising of the reversion and the reasons therefor, within the 28 day period that the duty assignment became vacant, i.e., when the bid holder moves to the new duty assignment, quits, retires, etc. Otherwise, the assignment must be posted for bid.
+- 1. Consistent with the language in the Joint Contract Interpretation Manual (JCIM), Article 37.3.A.2, # 68, when reverting a vacant duty assignment in order to comply with Management must take the following steps within the 28-day period: - 1.
+"Give the Local Union President the opportunity for input prior to making the final decision. - 2.
+The final decision to revert must be made within 28 days of the vacancy. - 3.
+A notice must be posted advising of the reversion and the reasons therefor." - 2.
+The Union must ensure that the decision notice to revert the duty assignment is posted throughout the entire installation.

-- 2. The Union must ensure that the decision notice to revert the duty assignment is posted throughout the entire installation. - 3.
-When Management fails to comply with the "normal remedy" of posting the duty assignment, at the lowest possible level of the grievance procedure, the Union should always seek out-of- schedule pay. - 4.
+- 3. When Management fails to comply with the "normal remedy" of posting the duty assignment, at the lowest possible level of the grievance procedure, the Union should always seek out-of- schedule pay. - 4.
 When a traditional 40 hours duty assignment is reverted, the goal is to demonstrate that the need for that traditional duty assignment still exists.
 The Union should also seek a remedy to post a newly created NTFT duty assignment rather than reducing the number of duty assignments in the installation, i.e., reversion. - 5.
 When the reverted duty assignment is in the retail operation, make note of the PSEs versus window clerks' percentage in accordance with the PSE Memo in the CBA, to demonstrate that the duty assignment needs to be posted instead of reverted. - 6.
 When Management uses PSEs, PTFs, unencumbered, or injured employees to work in the section where the reverted duty assignment former existed, the Union should note in the grievance that the decision to revert was "in name only" as well as arbitrary and capricious.

-- That the appropriate full-time duty assignment be immediately posted for bid, - That the successful bidder be awarded out of schedule pay retroactive to the 29th day after the duty assignment was vacated, and - That the successful bidder be awarded any difference in pay level, if applicable.
+- That the appropriate full-time duty assignment be immediately posted for bid. - That the successful bidder be awarded out of schedule pay retroactive to the 29th day after the duty assignment was vacated. - That the successful bidder be awarded any difference in pay level, if applicable.